mariadb-edwardstoever/conn_pool_sim/README.md

 ### Stopping the Simulator prematurely

-You can quit a running connection pool at any time with ctrl+C. This will leave processes running that will require a clean-up.
+You can quit a running connection pool at any time with ctrl+c.
+This will leave processes running that will require a clean-up.
 Run the simulator script again with the cleanup option:
 ```
 ./conn_pool_sim --cleanup
 ```